espeak-ng/espeak-ng/README.md

 1. Android SDK
 2. Android NDK
-3. Eclipse
-4. Android Developer Tools (ADT) for Eclipse
-5.  wxWidgets 2.8 (for espeakedit when building `android/res/raw/espeakdata.zip`)
+3.  wxWidgets 2.8 (for espeakedit when building `android/res/raw/espeakdata.zip`)

+If you are building with Eclipse, you will also need:

+1. Eclipse
+2. Android Developer Tools (ADT) for Eclipse

+If you are building on the command line, you will also need:

+1.  ant (e.g. run `sudo apt-get install ant` on a Debian-based distribution)

 ## Fetching the Sources